 For the Authority's fiscal years up to and including the fiscal year ended December 31, 2014, the applicable GASB financial reporting standard pursuant to which the Authority's financial statement disclosures related to pensions were prepared was GASB Statement No. 27 (the "Prior GASB Standard").
-Beginning with the Authority's fiscal year ending December 31, 2015, the applicable GASB financial reporting standard pursuant to which the Authority's financial statement disclosures related to pensions have been prepared is GASB Statement No. 68, as amended by GASB Statement No. 71 (the "New GASB Standard").
+Beginning with the Authority's fiscal year ending December 31, 2015, the applicable GASB financial reporting standard pursuant to which the Authority's financial statement disclosures related to pensions have been prepared is GASB Statement No. 68, as amended by GASB Statement No. 71 (the "Current GASB Standard").

-With respect to SERS and other government pension systems, the New GASB Standard requires calculation and disclosure of a "Net Pension Liability," which is the difference between the actuarial present value of projected benefit payments that is attributed to past periods of employee service calculated pursuant to the methods and assumptions set forth in the New GASB Standard (referred to in such statements as the "Total Pension Liability") and the fair market value of the pension plan's assets (referred to as the "Fiduciary Net Position").
+With respect to SERS and other government pension systems, the Current GASB Standard requires calculation and disclosure of a "Net Pension Liability," which is the difference between the actuarial present value of projected benefit payments that is attributed to past periods of employee service calculated pursuant to the methods and assumptions set forth in the Current GASB Standard (referred to in such statements as the "Total Pension Liability") and the fair market value of the pension plan's assets (referred to as the "Fiduciary Net Position").

-The New GASB Standard requires that SERS produce an allocation of its Net Pension Liability and pension expense (the "Pension Expense") and to recognize proportionate shares for the State's primary government and component units, including the Authority.
-As a component unit of the State for financial reporting purposes, beginning with the fiscal year ending December 31, 2015 the Authority reports, among other items related to the New GASB Standard, SERS' calculation of the proportionate amount of SERS' Net Pension Liability and Pension Expense allocable to the Authority under the New GASB Standard.
-The implementation of the New GASB Standard for financial reporting purposes has not changed the Authority's pension-related funding obligations.
+The Current GASB Standard requires that SERS produce an allocation of its Net Pension Liability and pension expense (the "Pension Expense") and to recognize proportionate shares for the State's primary government and component units, including the Authority.
+As a component unit of the State for financial reporting purposes, beginning with the fiscal year ending December 31, 2015 the Authority reports, among other items related to the Current GASB Standard, SERS' calculation of the proportionate amount of SERS' Net Pension Liability and Pension Expense allocable to the Authority under the Current GASB Standard.
+The implementation of the Current

+GASB Standard for financial reporting purposes has not changed the Authority's pension-related funding obligations.

-SERS has prepared allocations of its Net Pension Liability for each of its fiscal years ended June 30, 2013 through June 30, 2017.
+SERS has prepared allocations of its Net Pension Liability for each of its fiscal years ended June 30, 2014 through June 30, 2018.
 The percentage allocated to the Authority (the "Allocation Percentage") in each year was determined by comparing the Authority Contribution to the State Contribution, with certain adjustments, for such years.
 The Allocation Percentage and the resultant allocated Net Pension Liability for such fiscal years are as follows:

 SERS Fiscal Year Allocation Allocated Net

 (June 30) Percentage Pension Liability

-2013 2.5412% \$620,496,825

-2014 2.6826 727,079,026
+2014 2.6826% \$727,079,026

 2015 2.6261 735,523,053

 2016 2.6832 900,824,457

 2017 2.6999 888,456,774

+2018 2.6698 882,540,010

-In addition, the portion of Pension Expense allocated to the Authority for the SERS' fiscal years ended June 30, 2014 (the first year for which such allocation was made), June 30, 2015, 2016 and 2017, was \$81,995,381, \$62,052,322, \$115,385,838 and \$118,083,891, respectively.
+In addition, the portion of Pension Expense allocated to the Authority for the SERS' fiscal years ended June 30 of each of 2014 (the first year for which such allocation was made), 2015, 2016, 2017, and 2018, was \$81,995,381, \$62,052,322, \$115,385,838, \$118,083,891, and \$97,525,530, respectively.
 The Pension Expense included in the Authority's financial statements for Authority fiscal years ending December 31, will differ from these amounts due to certain adjustments related to the State's fiscal year-end (June 30) being different from the Authority's fiscal year-end (December 31).

-While the portions of SERS' Net Pension Liability and Pension Expense allocated to the Authority are material to the Authority's financial statements, the State Contribution and Authority Contribution are determined pursuant to the Pension Code.
-Therefore the New GASB Standard does not impact the State Contribution and Authority Contribution.
+While the portions of SERS' Net Pension Liability and Pension Expense allocated to the Authority are material to the Authority's financial statements, the State Contribution and Authority Contribution are determined pursuant to the Pension Code, which requires the State to amortize its unfunded liabilities of SERS to a funded ratio of 90% by 2045.
+Therefore the Current GASB Standard does not impact the State Contribution and Authority Contribution.